T-PWK/flake-idgen/README.md

 As you can see, each Flake ID is 64 bits long, consisting of:
 * `timestamp`, a 42 bit long number of milliseconds elapsed since 1 January 1970 00:00:00 UTC
 * `datacenter`, a 5 bit long datacenter identifier.
 It can take up to 32 unique values (including 0)
-* `worker`, a 5 bit long worker indentifier.
+* `worker`, a 5 bit long worker identifier.
 It can take up to 32 unique values (including 0)
 * `counter`, a 12 bit long counter of ids in the same millisecond.
 It can take up to 4096 unique values.

 Breakdown of bits for an id e.g. `5828128208445124608` (counter is `0`, datacenter is `7` and worker `3`) is as follows: